Member of the Legislative Assembly: Australia

-South Australia has a House of Assembly, as does Tasmania, and both describe their members as MHAs.

-In Victoria, members may use either MP or MLA.

 In the federal parliament, members of the House of Representatives are designated MP and not MHR.

 Brazil

 In Brazil, members of all 26 legislative assemblies (assembléias legislativas) are called deputados estaduais (state deputies).
 Unlike the federal legislative body which is bicameral, Brazilian state legislatures are unicameral.

 The Federal District legislative assembly is called the Legislative Chamber (Câmara Legislativa) and is composed of deputados distritais (district deputies).
 Members of the Lower House are also called deputies, but they are deputados federais (federal deputies).